OAS

 Produced By: Richard Tuberville

-Click on the image above to download the activity.
+Click on the image above to open the lesson.
+It will open as a Google Doc.

 Description: This activity contains seven riddles about Asia.
 These may be used as bell ringers, in conjunction with the Giant Map of Asia, or to enrich other activities.
 Below please find a sample riddle from this packet.